2023 Short Course Series

 It is well accepted that disordered sensory processing has profound impacts on development, mental health, and daily function.
 But the story goes deeper than that.
 With eight recognized sensory systems and 13 known subtypes of disordered sensory processing, the permutations are mind boggling!
 This short (1 ½ hour), introductory level course will describe each system, each subtype, and how these presentations are expressed in children and adults.
 It will also discuss the role and implication of disordered sensory processing as a co-occurring condition with other common developmental and mental health diagnoses (eg Autism, ADHD, anxiety, etc.).
 The bi-directional nature of sensory processing, regulation, and relationship will also be discussed as a context for intervention approaches.

 This brief, interactive discussion focuses on increasing understanding of the interconnected nature of sensory processing, regulation, and sense of safety.
-A discussion of concepts will be supported by interactive discussion, reflection, and opportunities to develop strategies for individual use in the home.
+A discussion of concepts will be supported by interactive discussion, reflection, and opportunities to develop strategies for individual use in the home, school, community and clinic settings.

 Who should attend